mikavilpas/tsugit.nvim/README.md

 # ⚡ A blazingly fast [lazygit](https://github.com/jesseduffield/lazygit) + Neovim integration

-Lazygit is a powerful terminal UI for git.
-This is a Neovim plugin I built for myself to make it even more powerful.
+[Lazygit](https://github.com/jesseduffield/lazygit) is a powerful terminal UI for git. tsugit is a Neovim plugin I built for myself to make it even more powerful.

 > _tsugit_ is a blend of the words tsugi (次, Japanese for "next") and git